-- 8.2 Purchase Orders are issued and tracked by the Finance Administration officer.
+8.2 Purchase Orders are issued and tracked by the Finance Administration officer.
 Obtaining a purchase order should not be taken as an approval for expenditure.
-Detailed guidance is shown in Annex One. - 8.3 Authority to incur expenditure is set out in section 7.
-All purchase orders with a value of less than £5,000 that have been raised within the Directorate of Finance, Administration and Personnel must be reported to the CEO each month.
+Detailed guidance is shown in Annex One.

 Guidelines for purchases up to £5,000